 Have you ever been intrigued by the voice you hear on commercial advertisements or announcing the game, or the voices of your favorite cartoon characters?
-In this intense yet fun course, discover the essentials of the commercial and animation voiceover industry.
-Explore key aspects of voiceover work in studio, preparing for a demo, where to find opportunities, and how to market yourself in the expanding fields of voicing for Internet, new media, commercial, animation and more traditional projects.
+In this introductory workshop setting, you'll discover the essential elements of the commercial and animation voiceover industry.
+Explore key aspects of voiceover work in studio as you learn how to prepare for a demo, market yourself, and find opportunities within the expanding field of social media and voicing video and online projects.

 Voice a variety of scripts using professional techniques.

-Demonstrate awareness of vocal resonators and use proper warm-up techniques.
+Demonstrate awareness of vocal resonators and proper warm-up techniques.

-Apply techniques for speaking in front of large crowds or a studio audience.
+Apply techniques while speaking in front of large crowds or a studio audience.

 Demonstrate professional studio etiquette and demeanor.

 Recognize and perform animation scripts for use with ADR and Pre Lay.

 Maintain character reads and demonstrate basic character development.